 Type: Historical / Primary Sources, Images, Indexes / Catalogs, Open Access

-Provides easy access to data that helps evaluate and compare scholarly journals.
-The JCR is the only source of citation data on journals and includes virtually all specialties in the areas of science, technology, and social sciences.
-Provide citation data such as Impact Factor (most frequently cited) for more than 4500 scientific journals.
-Contains data from roughly 1,500 journals in the social sciences.
+Journal Citation Reports (JCR) provides easy access to data that helps evaluate and compare scholarly journals, and includes specialties in the areas of science, technology, and social sciences.
+JCR provides citation data such as Impact Factor (most frequently cited) for more than 14,000 scientific journals and more than 6,000 journals in the social sciences.

 Abbreviation: jcr